What is a Back Charge?

 - How capable the company is of paying off its own debts

 For example, let’s say that a vendor sells a gas station sells $1,200 worth of supplies each month.
-If the store fails to pay for one month of their supplies, the vendor will send a back charge – an invoice – for $2,400: the fee for the forgotten month and the next month.
+If the store fails to pay for one month of their supplies, the vendor will send a new invoice for $2,400: the fee for the forgotten month and the next month.

-Because the gas station missed a month’s payment – which they should be aware of – the vendor may add a penalty fee for having to send a back charge.
+Because the gas station missed a month’s payment – which they should be aware of – the vendor may add a penalty fee for having to send an additional bill.
 It can be a percentage of the $1,200 charge or the vendor may impose a flat fee for the missed payment.

 For every business, getting paid for the products and services they provide is critical.
 In the event that they are owed money, they may send a back charge during the next billing period in order to bring in what they are owed.